Robotics

 More than 20 years ago, Sunrise Drive School pioneered the use of LEGO robotics in the instructional program with a grant from the FFO.
 Today, Robotics is part of the K-5 curriculum in all of the district elementary schools.
 Our program met the Arizona standards for computational thinking and programming long before they were recognized as essential skills for 21st Century learners and implemented statewide!

-Students in grades K-2 are using the LEGO Spike Essential kits in 5-7 week rotations.
+In Grades K-2, students build and program with the Spike Essential kits in 5-8 week rotations.
 Their lessons include thematic building projects and basic programming concepts with sensors, light and motors.
 The coding for the Spike materials is based on Scratch, a language that was originally developed at MIT for children and is now widely used in applications from games to cell phones to industrial robots.

-During their time in the robotics lab, the students work in teams, applying reading, math and science skills to the task of learning to program a robot to complete a series of missions.
+During their time in the robotics lab, the students work in teams and set their own pace.
+They apply reading, math, and science skills in problem-solving and to accomplish a series of missions.

-Parents are invited to volunteer and do not need to know anything about robots and programming to be helpful!
+Parents are invited to volunteer and do not need programming or engineering skills to support student learning.
 Helpers provide encouragement and feedback, ensure partners take turns programming, sign off on mission completion and – most importantly – share the excitement!
 Contact your child’s teacher to volunteer.

 More programming resources…